afondiel/Self-Driving-Cars-Perception-and-Deep-Learning-Free-Course-freeCodeCamp/01-Road-Segmentation-FCN.md

 ## Overview

-The goal of **Road Segmentation** is to identify the drivable area of the road in an image, which is essential for Self-Driving Cars to plan their path and avoid obstacles.

-## Key Takeaways

 - The course is about **road segmentation** using **fully convolutional networks (FCN)**, which are a type of deep learning model for image segmentation.
 - We use the **KITTI road data set**, which contains images of roads and their segmentation masks.
+- The goal of **Road Segmentation** is to identify the drivable area of the road in an image, which is essential for Self-Driving Cars to plan their path and avoid obstacles.

 ## Requirements